|

 Instructor: Alice Dworkin

-Learn and develop skills in cutting and tearing, composition, color, and texture leading to a finished collage and strong artistic statement.
-Enjoy a sense of exploration and experimentation and a wonderful feeling of artistic accomplishment.
+This class will offer you an opportunity to develop skills in cutting and tearing, composition, color and texture leading to a finished collage and a strong artistic statement.

 |